Danny Greene: Aftermath

 Ray Ferritto was arrested in relation to Greene's murder.
 Ferritto implicated Jimmy Fratianno in the planning of the murder, and Fratianno was indicted for charges related to the bombing.
 Fearing for his safety, Fratianno agreed to become a government witness against the Mafia.
+When asked, Ferritto felt no remorse for killing Greene stating, "To me it was like having a glass of wine.
+It didn't mean a thing to me."
 In return for his testimony, he pleaded guilty to the murder charges and received a five-year prison sentence, of which he served 21 months.
 In 1980, after testifying for the government that led to the racketeering convictions of five reputed Mafia figures, Fratianno entered the federal Witness Protection Program.